PAGODA is actually helping the Modena Local Public Health Autority to monitor its COVID-19 related performances and take data driven decisions.

 Pagoda enables the collection, integration and processing of data coming from one or more clinical laboratories.
 Data are collected and analysed to provide valuable information to monitor, check and optimize the overall process workflow.

-Since 2005, when Modena Local Publich Health Autorithy first adopt PAGODA, the system managed more than 2 million requests, 4 million champions, 14million performances, 158 million analysis and 476 million results for an amount of 5 billions of data.
+Since 2005, when Modena Local Publich Health Autorithy first adopt PAGODA, the system managed more than 2 million requests, 4 million samples, 14million performances, 158 million analysis and 476 million results for an amount of 5 billions of data.

 Pagoda offers both graphical and tabular views on data at different levels of detail, ranging from macro-areas such as health care departments to single analytical activities.